 On tours like ours, motion sickness is rare.
 However, the water around Juneau ranges from calm to a bit bumpy on any given day.
 We do our best to avoid a rough or rocky ride by finding some “smoother sailing” whenever possible.
 If you are prone to seasickness (or think you might be), we recommend taking preventative measures before the tour.
 Once you feel seasick, it’s too late.

 - Are your tours suitable for pregnant women?

 We recommend pregnant women check with their medical provider.

-Feel free to bring backpacks and similar-sized bags, camera bags, snacks, etc. onto our vessels.
-Unfortunately, we cannot accommodate luggage during our tours, nor do we have a facility in which to provide bag storage.
-If you are an independent traveler (not on a cruise ship), your hotel will generally be happy to store your bags for you.
+You’re welcome to bring backpacks and similar-sized bags, camera bags, etc., onboard.
+However, our vessels cannot accommodate luggage, and we do not have a secure, dry facility to provide bag storage.
+If you’re staying at a hotel, they will generally be happy to store your bags for you.

 - What will we see?

 You’re likely to see wildlife like humpback whales, Killer Whales (Orcas), sea lions, harbor seals, eagles, sea otters, dolphins, porpoises, bears, Mountain goats.
 You’ll also enjoy seeing the gorgeous local trees, plants, flowers, stunning mountains jutting straight up from the ocean floor, magnificent waterfalls, glaciers, icebergs, and forested islands that make up the Alexander Archipelago.

 All destinations, wildlife sightings, etc., are dependent on the weather and mother nature and are not guaranteed.